juntossomosmais/time-out-market/README.md

 ## About

-The idea of this project is to create a market of shared JavaScript libraries to help you save time and effort.
+This project aims to create a market of shared JavaScript libraries to help you save time and effort.
 The libraries are created by [Juntos Somos Mais](https://github.com/juntossomosmais) community and can be used in our internal projects.

 ## Packages